rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 ## AWS Gaurdduty

 Guard Duty is an automatic threat detection service which reviews data from supported services and attempts to identify any events outside of the 'norm' for a given AWS account or Accounts

+## AWS Network Firewall

+A stateful and stateless firewall that helps secure your VPC traffic.

+- Supports: Deep packet inspection, intrusion detection & prevention (IDS/IPS), domain filtering

+## AWS Firewall Manager

+If you have multiple AWS accounts, AWS Firewall Manager is a security policy management service which ensures all accounts follow the same security policies for AWS Network Firewall, WAF, and Shield

 # CLOUDFORMATION